TayCat21/startup/README.md

 - [x] **Application Logic** - Goal names and descriptions change with user selections.
 - [x] **Router** - There is routing through each of the pages for a fluid flow mainly in and out of the MyGoals page.
 - [x] **Hooks** - UseState hooks are used for the storing & using of goals, detecting & publishing achievements, user authentication, and a confetti popup.

+## Service 🛠️
+This is the information required for my Startup Service

+I used some backend endpoints to handle user authentication and also a little bit for goalsetting (setting up for when I have a database).
+I also used a 3rd party API quote service for this deliverable.

+- [x] **Node.js/Express HTTP service**
+- [x] **Static middleware for frontend**
+- [x] **Calls to third party endpoints** - I found a free API that delivers modivational quotes for my goalsetting page.
+- [x] **Backend service endpoints** - Placeholders for login that stores the current user on the server.
+Endpoints for goals.
+- [x] **Frontend calls service endpoints** - I used fetch functions to call these services.